|Table of Content|

 Outpatient alcohol rehab may be indicated for patients experiencing Stage I or Stage II of alcohol withdrawal.
 Alcohol abusers participating in outpatient programs visit the rehab center every day for several hours of counseling and group therapy.
 They are usually prescribed medication to suppress cravings for alcohol such as Antabuse, a drug that inhibits liver metabolization of alcohol.
 If a recovering alcoholic taking Antabuse drinks, they will experience cramping, sweating, nausea and other unpleasant side effects.
 Antabuse cancels the pleasurable sensations produced by alcohol intoxication and heightens the negative effects to help deter relapse.

-Our List of the 25 Best Alcohol Rehab Treatment Centers in the United States
+Best Alcohol Rehab Centers in the US

 Our list is based on 20 years of experience in the drug alcohol rehab treatment industry.
 Each of these facilities has their own set of outstanding qualities and attributes including the level of their staff and state of the art quality of their individualized treatment programs.